simplenetes-io/simplenetes/doc/PROVISIONING.md

 Now that we have the actual machines created and our `host.env` files setup, we can use Simplenetes to provision the machines for us.
 Simplenetes can prepare the machines by running a few commands for each host.

-Create the superuser we will use for the rest of the provisioning process.
-If your cloud provider creates a superuser for you then set that SUPERUSER in the `host.env` file and save that SSH key as `id_rsa_super`, and you can skip the two following steps:
+Create the superuser we will use for the rest of the provisioning process and the superuser keyfile.
+If your cloud provider creates a superuser for you then set that SUPERUSER in the `host.env` file and save that SSH key as `id_rsa_super` in the host directory, then you can skip the two following steps:
 ```sh
 snt create-superuser loadbalancer1
 ```